citp/privacy-policy-historical/g/gi/giv/givemesport.com.md

 back to top

-## Deregistration and un-subscribing from emails
+### **Deregistration and un-subscribing from emails**

-You may at any time deregister from GMF Media Ltd by visiting [www.givemesport.com/my-account](http://www.givemesport.com/my-account) ,and selecting the deregister button located within My Account.
+You may at any time deregister from GMF Media Ltd by visiting [www.givemefootball.com/my-account](http://www.givemesport.com/my-account), and selecting the deregister button located within My Account.
 The consequences of deregistration are that your account details will be placed in a suppression file and you will not receive any further email communications from GMF Media Ltd.

 There is information on how you can un-subscribe at the bottom of every email that GMF Media Ltd send out ether on behalf of GMF Media Ltd or its clients and sponsors.